Hemorrhagic septicemia: Clinical signs

 A wide variety of clinical signs have been described for HS in cattle and buffaloes.
-The incubation periods (the time between exposure and observable disease) for buffalo calves 4–10 months of age varies according to the route of infection.
-The incubation period is 12–14 hours, approximately 30 hours and 46–80 hours for subcutaneous infection, oral infection and natural exposure, respectively.
+The incubation periods for buffalo calves 4–10 months of age varies according to the route of infection.
+The incubation period is 12–14 hours for subcutaneous infection, approximately 30 hours for oral infection, and 46–80 hours for natural exposure.

 There is variability in the duration of the clinical course of the disease.
 In the case of experimental subcutaneous infection, the clinical course lasted only a few hours, while it persisted for 2–5 days following oral infection and in buffaloes and cattle that had been exposed to naturally-infected animals.
-It has also been recorded from field observations that the clinical courses of per-acute and acute cases were 4–12 hours and 2–3 days, respectively.
+It has also been recorded from field observations that the clinical courses were 4–12 hours for per-acute cases and 2–3 days for acute cases.

 Generally, progression of the disease in buffaloes and cattle is divided into three phases.
-Phase one is characterised by fever, with a rectal temperature of 40–41 C, loss of appetite and depression.
-Phase two is typified by increased respiration rate (40–50/minute), laboured breathing, clear nasal discharge (turns opaque and mucopurulent as the disease progresses), salivation and submandibular oedema spreading to the pectoral (brisket) region and even to the forelegs.
+Phase one is characterised by fever, with a rectal temperature of 40–41 C, loss of appetite, and depression.
+Phase two is typified by increased respiratory rate (40–50/minute), laboured breathing, clear nasal discharge (which turns opaque and mucopurulent as the disease progresses), salivation, and submandibular oedema spreading to the pectoral (brisket) region and even to the forelegs.
 Finally, in phase three, there is typically recumbency, continued acute respiratory distress and terminal septicaemia.
 The three phases overlap when the disease course is short.
 In general, buffaloes have a more acute onset of disease than cattle, with a shorter duration.

 Pathology and pathogenesis

 On post-mortem examination (necropsy), the most obvious gross lesion is subcutaneous oedema in the submandibular and pectoral (brisket) regions.
 Petechial haemorrhages are found subcutaneously and in the thoracic cavity.
 In addition, congestion and various degrees of consolidation of the lung may occur.
-Animals that die within 24–36 hours have only few petechial haemorrhages on the heart and generalised congestion of the lung, while in animals that die after 72 hours, petechial and ecchymotic haemorrhages were more evident and lung consolidation is more extensive.
+Animals that die within 24–36 hours have only few petechial haemorrhages on the heart and generalised congestion of the lung, while in animals that die after 72 hours, petechial and ecchymotic haemorrhages are more evident and lung consolidation is more extensive.